-A full class load is at least six classes per semester.
+A full class load is six classes per semester.
 Students who want to take more than six classes or 60 credits per year should seek the advice of parents and the Registrar.
 If a part-time student takes three or more classes, one of the classes must be a Bible class.
-Students pay full tuition for five classes.
-Students who wish to take fewer than five classes will have their tuition prorated.